konifar/English/kotonohanoniwa.md

 # The garden of word

-Until I enter the high school two months ago, I thought I...
+Until I entered the high school two months ago, I thought I...
 I didn't know anything.

+warm, pushing against my bag, air conditioner against my face.

 When I was a little, the sky was closer, so much closer.

+That's why I wait a rain, sky coming.
+On most rainy morning, I don't take train.
+I up the station gate.

 Chocolate and beer...
 Seems familier then...
 Ah!